Affect (psychology)

-Affect, in psychology, refers to the underlying experience of feeling, emotion, attachment, or mood.
+Affect, in psychology, is the underlying experience of feeling, emotion, attachment, or mood.
+It encompasses a wide range of emotional states and can be positive (e.g., happiness, joy, excitement) or negative (e.g., sadness, anger, fear, disgust).
+Affect is a fundamental aspect of human experience and plays a central role in many psychological theories and studies.
+It can be understood as a combination of three components: emotion, mood (enduring, less intense emotional states that are not necessarily tied to a specific event), and affectivity (an individual's overall disposition or temperament, which can be characterized as having a generally positive or negative affect).
+In psychology, the term affect is often used interchangeably with several related terms and concepts, though each term may have slightly different nuances.
+These terms encompass: emotion, feeling, mood, emotional state, sentiment, affective state, emotional response, affective reactivity, and disposition.
+Researchers and psychologists may employ specific terms based on their focus and the context of their work.

 History

 The modern conception of affect developed in the 19th century with Wilhelm Wundt.
 The word comes from the German Gefühl, meaning "feeling".

 A number of experiments have been conducted in the study of social and psychological affective preferences (i.e., what people like or dislike).
 Specific research has been done on preferences, attitudes, impression formation, and decision-making.
 This research contrasts findings with recognition memory (old-new judgments), allowing researchers to demonstrate reliable distinctions between the two.
 Affect-based judgments and cognitive processes have been examined with noted differences indicated, and some argue affect and cognition are under the control of separate and partially independent systems that can influence each other in a variety of ways (Zajonc, 1980).
 Both affect and cognition may constitute independent sources of effects within systems of information processing.
 Others suggest emotion is a result of an anticipated, experienced, or imagined outcome of an adaptational transaction between organism and environment, therefore cognitive appraisal processes are keys to the development and expression of an emotion (Lazarus, 1982).